johnmcfarlane/papers/c++/contractual-disappointment.md

 program developer did not anticipate.

-In order to be confident that no Unambiguous Bugs can occur, input must first be checked.
+In order to be confident that no Unambiguous Bugs can occur, input must be thoroughly vetted.
-If the possible violations by the user of the End User Contract are not tested, out-of-bounds array access, invalid pointers and past-the-end iterators may all result.
+If the possible violations by the user of the End User Contract are not tested, all manner of undefined behaviour may result.

 In this example, the command line parameter is converted to an `int`.